Everything You Need to Know About Owning Your Dream Holiday Home with Wood Leisure

 Q: Are dogs welcome?

 A: Yes we welcome dogs at all our holiday parks.
 We ask that dogs are kept on a lead and that you pick up after them; there are dog bins located around the parks.
 There are dog walks on all our parks.
 Alternatively, there are lots of local walks just a short distance from the parks.

 Q: Is there fishing on your holiday parks?

 A: You can fish free of charge, catch and release, at our Corriefodly, Campsie Glen & Callander Woods parks.

 Q: Is there a good TV reception?

 A: Each new home comes with a TV connection, the park team will ensure you have TV reception.
 Varies from park to park, some of our parks have Freesat connection.

 Q: Are the parks open all year round?

-A: All of our parks are open all year round for holidays with the exception of Campsie Glen & Callander Woods which are closed in January and February.
+A: All of our parks are open all year round for holidays with the exception of Campsie Glen & Callander Woods which are closed from 5th January - 5th February.

 Q: Can I bring my grandchildren to our holiday home?

 A: All our parks have outdoor play areas and some have indoor games room.
 Corriefodly benefits from its own indoor soft play area, while Deeside has a brand new games room.
 We would be delighted to welcome your grandchildren.

 Q: Can I relocate my caravan to your park?